 - Variable: increases with every portion sold (meat, vegetables, container)

-- Fixed: you pay regardless of sales (fuel, location)
+- Fixed: you pay regardless of sales volume (fuel, location)

 ⚠️ Watch out:

-If you sell significantly fewer portions than expected, your fixed costs per portion become higher.
-Always build a buffer into your pricing.
+Selling fewer portions than expected increases your fixed costs per portion.
+Always build a 15-20% buffer into pricing calculations.

-- Busy days (Friday, Saturday): more volume, lower fixed costs per portion
+- Busy days (Friday, Saturday): higher volume, lower fixed costs per portion

-- Quiet days (Monday, Tuesday): less volume, higher fixed costs per portion
+- Quiet days (Monday, Tuesday): lower volume, higher fixed costs per portion

 Average portions per week: